Subscribe to updates

 Council Tax and Financial Support

-Councillor Angela Ireland, Cabinet Member for Finance, reported that Wandsworth continues to have the lowest council tax in the country, with over 10,000 low-income households paying zero council tax.
-She also mentioned the council's £264 million investment in public infrastructure, funded in part by developer contributions via Section 106 agreements1 and Community Infrastructure Levy (CIL)2 payments.
-Councillor Ireland also highlighted a successful attendance allowance campaign that identified eligible pensioners who were not claiming this government benefit, resulting in payments worth over £1.5 million over their lifetimes.
+Councillor Angela Ireland, Cabinet Member for Finance, reported that Wandsworth has the lowest council tax in the country, and that over 10,000 low-income households are paying zero council tax.
+She also mentioned a £264 million investment in public infrastructure, funded largely by developers through Section 106 agreements1 and the Strategic Infrastructure Levy (SIL)2.
+The council has also repaid its external debt and, as of March 31, 2025, has zero external debt.

-Seven Rings, Seven Days Pledge
+Seven Rings, Seven Days Pledges

-Transport Updates
+Transport

 Health and Community Safety

-Housing Updates
+Housing

-Councillor Aydin Dikerdem, Cabinet Member for Housing, provided an update on the Homes for Wandsworth programme, with larger schemes at the Patmore site and Randall Close set to open to residents in early summer.
-Planning is nearing completion on Tynum Close, and engagement teams are active on sites where planning applications have been passed.
+Councillor Aydin Dikerdem provided an update on the Homes for Wandsworth programme, with larger schemes at the Patmore Estate site and Randall Close expected to open to residents in early summer.
+Offers will be made through the local lettings plan to families on those estates who are overcrowded or in need.
+Planning is nearing completion for Tynum Close, and engagement teams are active on sites where planning applications have been passed, particularly in Putney and the Ashburton Estate.

-In response to a question about private renting, Councillor Dikerdem announced that landlord licensing is about to be rolled out in the tooting corner of the borough, with the scheme set to go live on July 1st.
-An additional HMO license is also being rolled out across the whole borough.
+Regarding private renting, landlord licensing is about to be rolled out in the Tooting corner of the borough, where evidence of Category 1 hazards4 has been found.
+The scheme will go live on July 1st and will allow for closer inspection and regulation of landlords.
+An additional HMO license is also being rolled out across the whole borough to regulate landlords of houses in multiple occupation.

-1. Section 106 agreements are legal agreements between local planning authorities and developers, ensuring contributions to local infrastructure and amenities.
+1. Section 106 agreements are legal agreements between local authorities and developers, used to mitigate the impact of new developments on the community and infrastructure.

-3. The Care Quality Commission (CQC) is an independent regulator of health and social care services in England.
+3. The Care Quality Commission (CQC) is an independent regulator of health and social care in England.

 Attendees

-Profile image for Councillor Kemi Akinola
+Profile image for CouncillorKemi Akinola

 Councillor Kemi Akinola Deputy Leader of the Council • Labour • Tooting Broadway

-Profile image for Councillor Aydin Dikerdem
+Profile image for CouncillorAydin Dikerdem

 Councillor Aydin Dikerdem Cabinet Member for Housing • Labour • Shaftesbury & Queenstown

-Profile image for Councillor Judi Gasser
+Profile image for CouncillorJudi Gasser

-Profile image for Councillor Graeme Henderson
+Profile image for CouncillorGraeme Henderson

 Councillor Graeme Henderson Cabinet Member for Health • Labour • Roehampton

-Profile image for Councillor Simon Hogg
+Profile image for CouncillorSimon Hogg

 Councillor Simon Hogg Leader of the Council • Labour • Falconbrook

-Profile image for Councillor Angela Ireland
+Profile image for CouncillorAngela Ireland

 Councillor Angela Ireland Cabinet Member for Finance • Labour • West Hill